Houston Texans: Dallas Cowboys

-The Texans also have an intrastate/interconference rivalry with the Dallas Cowboys, with whom they contest the so-called Governor's Cup every year (a tradition started between the cities prior to the Oilers relocating) either in the preseason or the regular season for bragging rights in the state of Texas.
-In 2017, the destruction and flooding caused during Hurricane Harvey a few days before their Week 4 pre-season match up time scheduled caused the game to be relocated to AT&T Stadium in Arlington, Texas.
+The Texans also have an intrastate/interconference rivalry with the Dallas Cowboys, with whom they contest the so-called Governor's Cup every year (a tradition started between the cities before the Oilers moved) either in the preseason or the regular season for bragging rights in the state of Texas.
+In 2017, the destruction and flooding caused during Hurricane Harvey a few days before their Week 4 preseason match up time scheduled caused the game to be moved to AT&T Stadium in Arlington, Texas.
 However, out of concern for the safety of the fans and the condition of the player's families & communities, the game was canceled.
+As of the 2024 season, the Cowboys lead the all-time series 4–3.